isomerpages/mof-vital/media-library/publications/_posts/2023-05-04-post-CE's speech at Staff Recognition Ceremony 2023.md

 			<div style="font-size: 20px;color:#585858;text-align:justify;">4.</div>
 		</td>
 		<td style="border: 0px;padding:0px;">
 			<div style="font-size: 20px;color:#585858;text-align:justify;">All this did not happen by chance.
 Rather, it stems from our deep leadership belief that our people are our best asset.
 Let me quote – “We must develop talents and skills of our people throughout their careers” (President Halimah Yacob – speech at the opening of the second session of 14th Parliament).
 This is precisely what VITAL has been doing.
-We have invested in significant resources to train all of you to be capable Citizen Developers and make use of low/no-code tools to help you streamline and automate work.
+We have invested in significant resources to train all of you to be capable citizen developers and make use of low/no-code tools to help you streamline and automate work.
 Beyond this, it is also about preparing you and our workforce to stay relevant and skilled in a digital world. </div><br>
 		</td>
 	</tr>
 		<tr style="border: 0px;padding:0px;">